 Heatstroke in Dogs and Cats: Awareness & Prevention

 - Cool Water.
-Apply cool (not cold!!) water to touch points on your dog’s body.
+Apply cool (not freezing cold!!) water to touchpoints on your dog’s body.
 Focus on areas such as your dog’s stomach, inner thighs, and footpads.
 Don’t submerge your dog in water, or apply freezing cold water.
 Submerging your dog in water can cause shock, resulting in cardiac arrest or bloating from rapid cooling.
 Freezing cold water constricts blood vessels, and is counterproductive to the cooling process.

 - Movement.
 Keep both your dog moving, as well as airflow.
 Keeping your dog moving helps to circulate blood.
-It is also important to keep your dog exposed to air, so that proper evaporation can take place.
+It is also important to keep your dog exposed to air so that proper evaporation can take place.
 Wetting your dog with cool water and then placing him in a kennel or covering him with a towel will prevent evaporation, hindering their ability to return to normal body temperature regulation.

 - Hydration.
-Provide your dog small amounts of water.
+Provide your dog with small amounts of water.
 You don’t want your dog to drink too rapidly, but small amounts of cool water will be beneficial for hydration.
 Don’t give your dog other types of drinks such as human performance beverages.